NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_registries.rst

     abspath: /local/home/user/geoips/geoips_packages/geoips/geoips/plugins/yaml/sectors/static/denver.yaml
     package: geoips

-Using this information, we've created the sector-plugin 'denver' as shown above.
-When 'create_plugin_registries' is ran, an entry representing sector-plugin 'denver' will be generated in the registry, following the structured path that is reflected by the plugin's interface type, interface name, and own name.
-Such an entry can be seen below.
+when 'create_plugin_registries' is ran, an entry representing sector-plugin 'denver' will be added to the registry at the path ``"yaml_based/sectors/denver"`` as shown below:

 ..
     the relevance of this example it obvious to the developer, but needs to be